Curt Bois

 Curt Bois (born Kurt Boas; April 5, 1901 – December 25, 1991) was a German actor with a career spanning over 80 years.
 He is best remembered for his performances as the pickpocket in Casablanca (1942) and the poet Homer in Wings of Desire (1987).

 Life and career

-Bois was born to a German Jewish family in Berlin and began acting in 1907, becoming one of the film world's first child actors, with a role in the silent movie Bauernhaus und Grafenschloß.
+Bois was born to a German Jewish family in Berlin and began acting in 1907, becoming one of the film world's first child actors, with a role in the 1907 short film Bauernhaus und Grafenschloß.
 In 1909, he played the title role in Der Kleine Detektiv ('The Little Detective').
 Bois performed in theatre, cabaret, musicals, silent films, and "talkies" over his long acting career.
 He performed under Max Reinhardt and found success in 1928 in a Viennese stage production of "Charley's Aunt" at the Josefstadt Theater.
 He was a successful character comic, and for a while film studios tried to make him into a "German Harold Lloyd".